 For over 35 years the flora of the Arnside and Silverdale AONB has been recorded.
 First by Dr Margaret Baeker and Charles Bromley Webb followed by Julie Clarke who records for the BSBI.
-Geoffrey Halliday recorded the Cumbrian tetrads (2km squares) and Eric Greenwood the Lancashire ones for their Floras.
+Geoffrey Halliday recorded the Cumbrian tetrads (2km squares) and Eric Greenwood those in North Lancashire for their published Floras.
 Ken and I first got involved when we helped Charles Bromley Webb put all his records onto a computer.
 Julie and I went on to follow in his footsteps as the botanical recorders for the Arnside and District Natural History Society.
-Aided by a willing band of amateur botanists we have tried to record every species growing in each one-kilometre square (monad) of the AONB and to record its progress through time.
-I suspect that there is still plenty out there to be discovered.
-We have not managed to cover all the squares.
+Aided by a willing band of amateur botanists we have tried to record every species growing in each one-kilometre square (monad) of the AONB and to record their progress through time.
+There is still plenty out there to be discovered especially as not all the monads have been surveyed.